 - Online schools must meet state requirements for each student

-- Online schools require admission, accept or request transfers, award credits, and keep official records
+- These schools require admission, accept or request transfers, award credits, and keep official records

-- Online schools award high school diplomas in accordance with fulfilling state requirements
+- Many award high school diplomas in accordance with fulfilling state requirements

 - Schedules, rules, curriculum, projects, and events are scheduled and set by the online school administrators